tychonievich/cs3330-s2022/markdown/vmemparse1.md

     We do not expect most students to use these commands in this assignment, but some approaches might benefit from them.

 3. Close the file with `fclose(fp)`{.c}.

+    Closing files is polite (it returns resources to the OS before the program finishes), but not technically necessary when reading a file.
+    When writing to a file, closing it is necessary: the OS reserves the right to delay actually putting data on disk until the file is closed.

 ## File Format